Thursday, September 14, 2006

 Larger Than Life - David Gallagher - Public Syndicate - daily panel - 1992-93

-Larry Brannon - Winslow Mortimer - National Newspaper Syndicate - daily strip - 1961-68 (Alberto Becattini says it ran in the Toronto Star - did it appear in any US newspapers?)
+Larry Brannon - Winslow Mortimer - National Newspaper Syndicate - daily strip - 1961-68 (Alberto Becattini says it ran in the Toronto Star - did it appear in any US newspapers?
+Yes, it ran in the Kingsport Post!)

-Lars And June - Ray Rhamey - Ray Gross Enterprises - daily strip - 1977-78
+Lars And June - Ray Rhamey - Rayr Thoughts - daily strip - 1977-78 (found! by Jeffrey Lindenblatt in Philadelphia Daily News)

 The Last Straw - Dan Juravich - Superior Features - weekly strip - 1983-present

-The Late Late War - Fred Fredericks - Adcox Associates - daily strip - 1960 (Alberto Becattini says it ran in the Elizabeth (NJ) Daily Journal - anyone have samples?)
+The Late Late War - Fred Fredericks - Adcox Associates - daily strip - 1960 (found in Hayward Review)

 Laughing Gas - Bill Freyse - Feature Sales Syndicate - daily strip - 1937-38